Meet the Farmers

 Maggie Cheney grew up growing & loving food.
 They have been involved with food and farming their whole life.
 In 2006, they worked in Oakland and then the University of California Santa Cruz’s Center for Agroecology and Sustainable Food Systems, where they taught and co-founded the first Queer Farmer Field Day.
 After farming a few seasons in the Hudson Valley and Staten Island, they moved to NYC in 2011, where they met Rock Steady co-founder D, and many of the Rock Steady Community partners while consulting for numerous ag projects across the city and co-directing EcoStation:NY & The Bushwick Campus Farm.
 When in NYC they helped start both the NYC Youth Food Policy Council and Youth Food Justice Network, Farm School NYC, which they still facilitate for in winters, and co-founded Rise & Root Farm.

 While at Rock Steady, they collaboratively started the North East Queer Farmer Alliance, which now has 500+ members.
-And in 2020 they were instrumental in the formation of the Food Sovereignty Fund, which currently funds food access projects across New York State by sourcing from 30 different BIPOC and LGBTQIA+ run farms.
+And in 2020 they were instrumental in the formation of the Food Sovereignty Fund, which currently funds food access projects across New York State by sourcing from 30 different BIPOC and LGBTQIA+ run farms, totaling $465,000 in funds for food.

 When not on the farm you can find Maggie talking with folks about national and international queer farmer visibility and organizing, writing and engaging in local and national anti-white supremacy and racial justice work.
 When not working you can find them swimming in the quarry next to the farm or hiking around the farm’s surrounding mountains and enjoying the healing powers that nature provides.